dllagl/oss_code/readme.md

 ### 3. Read the output files

-A python script `read.py` can be found in the `refs` folder alongside output files to guide the Python beginner to plot the time-resolved simulations of the different populations or the lasing intensity.
+A python script `read.py` can be found in the `refs` folder alongside output files to guide the Python beginners to plot the results of their simulations.
-Since all datas are written in text file, they still can be processed by any language.
+Besides, all datas are written in text files so they can be processed in any language.